Unit 7: Control systems (HL)

 Unlike an active sensor, a passive sensor does not need any additional power source or excitation voltage.
 Instead a passive sensor generates an output signal in response to some external stimulus.
 For example, a thermocouple which generates its own voltage output when exposed to heat.
 Then passive sensors are direct sensors which change their physical properties, such as resistance, capacitance or inductance etc.

-But as well as analogue sensors, Digital Sensors produce a discrete output representing a binary number or digit such as a logic level “0” or a logic level “1”.
+Sensors can also be categorised into analogue or digital.
+Analogue sensors produce a voltage or signal output response which is proportional to the change in the quantity that they are measuring (the stimulus).
+Digital Sensors produce a discrete output representing a binary number or digit such as a logic level “0” or a logic level “1”.

 What input devices would be best suited for…?